 Larry Campbell & Teresa Williams

 Larry Campbell is a master of acoustic and electric guitar, mandolin, fiddle, pedal steel, cittern, and various other instruments.
-Larry initially forged a path from NYC, (where he was a regular performer and accompanist at the Lone Star Cafe) to Austin, TX and LA, playing with Shawn Colvin, Buddy & Julie Miller, Emmylou Harris, Rosanne Cash and others.
-Larry also performed and recorded with Bob Dylan for eight years.
-Upon his departure from Dylan's band, Larry became musical director and producer for the Levon Helm Band, resulting in three consecutive Grammy awards for Dirt Farmer, Electric Dirt and Ramble at the Ryman.
-He has produced and played on records for David Bromberg, Jorma Kaukonen, Hot Tuna and many more.
-Named Instrumentalist of the Year in 2008 by the Americana Music Association, Larry was later honored with their Lifetime Achievement Award in 2013.
+He initially forged a path from NYC (as a regular performer and accompanist at the Lone Star Cafe) to Austin and LA, playing with Shawn Colvin, Buddy & Julie Miller, Emmylou Harris, Rosanne Cash, et al. He performed/recorded with Bob Dylan for eight years.
+Upon departure from Dylan's band, Larry became musical director/producer for the Levon Helm Band, resulting in three consecutive Grammy awards for Dirt Farmer, Electric Dirt and Ramble at the Ryman.
+He's produced/played on records for David Bromberg, Jorma Kaukonen, Hot Tuna, and more.
+He was named Instrumentalist of the Year in '08 by the Americana Music Assoc. and honored with their Lifetime Achievement Award in '13.